 This Post Comes from one of WHECO’s newest team members, Greg Etue

-Most OEM’s (Original Equipment Manufactures) do not have the means, facilities or desire to accommodate structural repairs.
+Most OEMs do not have the means, facilities, or desire to accommodate structural repairs.
 And their policies generally prohibit or at least discourage repair.
 The obvious reason is that they don’t want anything to interfere with their lucrative aftermarket parts business.
-These policies would appear to leave customers with no option except to replace the damaged parts and components or in the worst case taking the crane out of service.
-The OEM’s are also known to aggressively defend their policies through threatening letters and/or threats of refusal to sell parts and components.
+These policies would appear to leave customers with no option except to replace the damaged parts and components or, in the worst-case scenario, take the crane out of service.
+The OEMs are also known to aggressively defend their policies through threatening letters and/or threats of refusal to sell parts and components.

 So what can you do about it?

 Defend your right to have your crane repaired.
 While it is very important to know that OSHA standards and regulations do require that repairs or adjustments of equipment must meet the manufacturers’ criteria, it is equally important to know that OSHA provides an avenue for non-OEMs to provide repairs and adjustments by using the services of a registered professional engineer to develop the criteria.
 In other words, regardless of OEM policy, OSHA allows you to keep the repair option on the table.

 Learn the facts and understand the truth about structural crane repairs.
 It is possible to safely engineer repairs and rebuild everything from minor damage to more complex lattice and hydraulic boom and frame and superstructure structural repairs.
 An engineered repair will generally provide the most expeditious and economic solution to an otherwise expensive replacement option.